-We offer scholarship funding to nearly 100% of our undergraduate students.
+New College offers scholarship funding to nearly 100% of undergraduate students.

-For all but a few scholarships, your admission application serves as your scholarship application.
-If you qualify for more than one scholarship, we will choose the best one for you (unless the scholarship indicates it may “stack”).
-You must be a U.S. citizen, U.S. permanent resident alien, or eligible noncitizen.
+If you qualify for more than one scholarship, we will choose the best one for you (unless the scholarship indicates otherwise).
+You must be a U.S. citizen, U.S. permanent resident alien, or eligible noncitizen to qualify.
 All scholarships are subject to renewal requirements, and to availability of funding.
 Undergraduate institutional funding is not available to students who already hold a bachelor’s or advanced degree.

 Additional Scholarship Resources

 In addition to New College's guaranteed scholarships for incoming students, we encourage applicants and admitted students to research additional scholarships.

 Anna Maria Island Privateers Scholarship – local students only.

 The Community Foundation of Sarasota County Scholarships – Local students only.
 Scholarships are available to all students pursuing higher education and designed to satisfy a wide variety of academic interests and fields.
 Scholarship applications are divided between students under 24 years of age and students 24 years of age or older.

 Education Foundation of Sarasota County – Education Foundation is an organization exclusively dedicated to supporting and providing services to students and teachers in Sarasota County Schools.
 Among those services is an extensive list highlighting local, regional and national scholarships.